 You see, it is a very simple circuit.
 It has a diode, a capacitor acting as a filter, and a resistor representing your load.
 Ignoring the filter we have left with two configurations of the diode, either we can have diode anode terminal connected to AC input or with the load.
 In the first case, we would have a negative peak blocked while in the later we would have a positive peak blocked.

 In the above image, I go with diode anode connected to AC source and get the negative portion blocked.
 And when you flip the diode the output gets inverted.
 It is very cool to try it yourself.
 By the way, I am using Multisim Student Edition for this post.
 I like Multisim, but you can try it in any simulation software.

 The Half Wave Rectifier Circuit Design

-Designing a circuit not just mean you have to know how to calculate the values of each component.
-Design begins when you get the confidence that this circuit, you gonna design, is the right option for the present application.
-In summary, among many other questions, you need to answer how much efficient the design is for my current application?
+Designing a circuit not just means you have to know how to calculate the values of each component.
+The design begins when you get the confidence that this circuit, you gonna design, is the right option for the present application.
+In summary, among many other questions, you need to answer how efficient the design is for my current application?

 But the circuit is too simple and cost-effective that a lot of applications make use of this circuit, especially in toys, communication as a peak detector, radios, beard trimmers, and iron solders.